scoskey/m0037/notes.md

 **Axiom** (Separation) If $A$ is a set and $P(x)$ is a property of sets $x$, then the set $\set{x\in A:P(x)\text{ is true}}$ exists.

+The axiom is also sometimes called Specification or (restricted) Comprehension.
 In the next part, we will elaborate further on the exact nature of the properties $P(x)$ which may be used.
 For now, we will continue to be *somewhat* informal and use standard mathematical language to express these properties.

 For instance we could let $E=\set{x\in HF:x\text{ has an even number of elements}}$.
 Then $E$ is a new infinite set which is a subset of $HF$.